marigold-dev/abstraction-training/README.md

 end
 ```

-We want to be able to create stacks in memory but also to be able to serliaze them with Irmin or PostgreSQL.
+We want to be able to create stacks in memory but also to be able to serialize them with Irmin or PostgreSQL.
 The serialization layer is a dependency we would like to inject to our system.

 - Create a functor that produce a `STACK` datastructure.
 - Create all is needed to implement the module `Stack_memory` of type `STACK` and produced using a functor

 ---

 > Virtual modules while dune specific is another tactic to achieve dependency injection.
+They would be preferred to functor for that purpose performance-wise.
+That said, they make code harder to debug.

 ## More on modules